KAB47/Lead-Routing-and-Data-Optimisation-Analysis-Project/README.md

-# Lead Routing and Data Optimisation — Snowflake Panel Presentation
+# Lead Routing and Data Optimisation — Snowflake Panel Analysis/Data Science Project

 A multi-tool data analysis project auditing a Snowflake EMEA CRM dataset of ~22,857 accounts to diagnose broken SDR and Comm Rep lead routing, quantify the damage, and propose fixes — using Excel, Power BI, and Python.